julianmendez/tiles/docs/tutorial/how_it_works.md

 The primitive tiles are basic blocks, such that their definitions do not depend on other tiles.

 Some tiles may be *polymorphic* or *parametric*.
-*Polymorphic tiles* are tiles such that the input or output types are generic, such as α, β, and they are instantiated when they connected to other tiles.
+*Polymorphic tiles* are tiles such that their input or output types are generic (e.g. α, β), and they are instantiated when connected to other tiles.
-*Parametric tiles* are tiles such that the main function depends on another function φ provided as a parameter.
+*Parametric tiles* are tiles such that their main function depends on another function φ provided as a parameter.

 These are the primitive tiles.